 - Save any emails, texts, instant messages, or phone messages between you and the other parent regarding visitation or custody issues.

 We want to help you maintain a strong and healthy relationship with your children.
 That includes making sure you have the time with them as outlined in visitation agreement.
-If that agreement is violated, please contact us today to learn more about your rights, and how we may help you remedy this situation.
+If that agreement is violated, please contact us today to learn more about how we may help you remedy this situation.